EngineeringLast Updated Jul 10, 202411 min read

 Posture assessment

-Posture and risk assessment work hand in hand, and they may also incorporate other types of security testing.
-All these have a common goal, to help you identify security loopholes, prevent an attack, and mitigate it.
+Posture and risk assessments work hand in hand, and they may also incorporate other types of security testing.
+All these have a common goal, to help you identify security loopholes, prevent an attack, and mitigate risk.

-In this section, we will look at the benefits of best practices for securing and testing the security of mobile apps.
-These are
+In this section, we will look at several approaches for securing and testing the security of your mobile apps, including:

 • Supply chain tests